The Unfortunate Things We May Have Learned About the People in Our Circle During Lockdown

 Most of us in the United States have been under some form of lockdown or restriction for more than a month now.
 It has been a stressful time for many due to fear, health concerns, and financial worries.

 One of the biggest surprises for a lot of us has been the way other people behave when they’re under pressure.
 I’m not just talking about the folks you see panicking on YouTube videos or the ones you see saying nasty things on Twitter.
 I’m talking about the people with whom we interact on a regular basis: our family, our friends, our loved ones – the folks who make up our inner circle.
+The people we thought we could trust.

 Who stole the wonderful, rational human beings we used to know?